CALIFORNIA FOOD, WATER, SEWAGE DISPOSAL PROBLEM

 Angeles.
 That lake serves a drinking water reservoir for San Diego which lies further to the

+south.
 Cyanobacteria from the Delta were transferred to Lake Skinner through the Aqueduct and

 produced a massive algae bloom which required the Lake Skinner reservoir to be taken out of

 service for repeated treatments to kill the algae.
-The species of
+The species of cyanobacteria that was

-not only produces substances that generate serious taste and odor problems; according
+introduced not only produces substances that generate serious taste and odor problems; according

 to the World Health Organization it also has the potential to produce both nerve and liver toxins.1